arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 * Use the Environment tab to find a data frame and learn more about it
 * Insert a new code chunk in an R Markdown document

-This course is designed for R beginners with minimal experience and it is not an advanced course in ggplot2.
-If you have experience with ggplot2 already, you may find our "Data Visualization in ggplot2", which is more advanced, a better fit for your needs.
+This course is designed for R beginners with minimal experience and it is not an advanced course in `ggplot2`.
+If you have experience with `ggplot2` already, you may find our ["Data Visualization in ggplot2"](https://liascript.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/data_visualization_in_ggplot2/data_visualization_ggplot2.md), which is more advanced, a better fit for your needs.

 **Learning Objectives**